What is a cycling computer, and what can it do for you? Wiggle's comprehensive guide to this two-wheel loving tech is here to help you find out.

-Which is why the ability to visualise your improvement using a computer and the latest software has found a home on the front bars among a vast proportion of the cycling community.
+This is why the ability to visualise your improvement using a computer and the latest software has found a home on the front bars among a vast proportion of the cycling community.

 But it’s not just aspiring and experienced athletes that benefit from the technology.
-For commuters and hobbyists, cycling computers offer features like navigation assistance, connectivity with their smart phone, and weather information, alongside the ability to dip their toe in detailed data.
+For commuters and hobbyists, cycling computers offer features like navigation assistance, connectivity with their smartphone, and weather information, alongside the ability to dip their toe in detailed data.

-Typically a small magnet is attached to a spoke on the front wheel, and a sensor to one of the fork legs.
+Typically a small magnet is attached to a spoke on the front wheel and a sensor to one of the fork legs.
 Riders are initially required to calibrate their computer with their specific wheel size (the instruction manual will give details on how to do this), so that each time the magnet passes the sensor, the computer recognises the distance travelled by the wheel (according to its diameter) and can measure the speed according to the frequency of wheel rotation.

-This can provide you with valuable information, revealing if you're pedalling too quickly on hill climbs, or accelerating erratically on sprints, and how efficiently you’re performing overall.
+This can provide you with valuable information, revealing if you're pedalling too quickly on hill climbs or accelerating erratically on sprints, and how efficiently you’re performing overall.

 While most cycling computers offer real-time onscreen information (for example, speed and heart rate), it’s often after the ride that they become most useful.

-Hook your bike computer into one of the many cycling performance programmes on your laptop or smartphone and you can spend hours analysing your route and performance, comparing your gains over previous weeks and months and seeing just how far you’ve come.
+Hook your bike computer into one of the many cycling performance programs on your laptop or smartphone and you can spend hours analysing your route and performance, comparing your gains over previous weeks and months and seeing just how far you’ve come.

 Which bike computer is right for me?

 Even the most basic bike computers will be able to give you information on how fast you are going (speed), how far you have gone (distance) and how long you have been riding (trip time).